Roasted jalapenos made in the convenience of your oven in just minutes. Perfect for adding to recipes and creating a depth of flavors.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 If you do by chance get the peppers on your skin and need help washing it off, a cool trick my mother taught me was to take a shower and wash your hair well.
-The hair stands, soap and water all combine to help wash not only your hands from the pepper juices but also leaves your body feeling clean.
+The hair stands, soap and water all combine to help wash not only your hands from the pepper juices but also leave your body feeling clean.

 My mom told me when she was growing up the kids used to prep the peppers for the elders and everyone would take turns in the shower to get clean after.